journey-js/journey/dev-setup.md

 The following commands are made available by *package.json*:

-Start a development environment for the application:
+- start a development environment for the application:
 > npm run dev

-Create a distribution of the application:
+- create a distribution of the application:
 > npm run dist